ibm-cloud-docs/direct-link/order-cloud-exchange.md

   * Enter an ASN number from the range given in the information box for the BGP exchanges.

    As you select or enter these values, you can see an approximate monthly charge in the right panel.

 6. You must agree to the [Master Service Agreement](https://cloud.ibm.com/classic/account/masterserviceagreement/getagreement){: external} before you can place the IBM Cloud Direct Link order.

    After you place your order, an IBM Support case number is generated.
 You can click the case number to view case details.

 7. You’ll be asked to complete a customer questionnaire, which you can review at [Direct Link Exchange questionnaire](/docs/direct-link?topic=direct-link-ibm-cloud-direct-link-exchange-questionnaire).

-8. After you provision the direct link and complete the questionnaire, see [Configuring Direct Link Classic](/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link) to configure your subnet to interact with IBM Cloud.
+8. After you provision the direct link and complete the questionnaire, see [Configuring Direct Link on Classic](/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link) to configure your subnet to interact with IBM Cloud.

-## Steps to order Direct Link Exchange Classic for Equinix
+## Steps to order Direct Link Exchange on Classic for Equinix
 {: #provisioning-ibm-cloud-direct-link-exchange-for-equinix}

-If the {{site.data.keyword.cloud}} Direct Link Classic order is for the Equinix Cloud Exchange, the service provisioning is fully automated.
+If the {{site.data.keyword.cloud}} Direct Link on Classic order is for the Equinix Cloud Exchange, the service provisioning is fully automated.
 This means that you can place an order for an {{site.data.keyword.cloud_notm}} Direct Link connection (Equinix) without opening an IBM Support case.
 {:shortdesc}

 Automation capabilities currently are limited to the Equinix Cloud Exchange.
 In subsequent releases, automation will be enabled for other providers.
 {: note}

 **PREREQUISITE**:
 To use the automated ordering capability, your private VLANs must be associated with a VRF in the {{site.data.keyword.cloud_notm}} private network.
 If this requirement is not met, an IBM Support case is generated when you place the order.

-1. Complete Steps 1 through 8 in [Steps to order Direct Link Exchange Classic](/docs/direct-link?topic=direct-link-ordering-direct-link-exchange-classic#how-to-order-cloud-exchange-no-equinix).
+1. Complete Steps 1 through 8 in [Steps to order Direct Link Exchange on Classic](/docs/direct-link?topic=direct-link-ordering-direct-link-exchange-classic#how-to-order-cloud-exchange-no-equinix).

    After you place the order, the IBM Cloud Direct Link provisioning begins.
 You can see the status of your connection after you place the order: